stormkit-io/www-stormkit-io/content/blog/hosting-300+-websites-a-technical-deep-dive.md

 This setup demonstrates that hosting 300+ websites doesn’t require a sprawling infrastructure or a massive budget.
 With the right tools, a lean team can manage a large-scale operation efficiently.

 Whether you’re managing a handful of sites or hundreds, this approach proves that scalability and cost-efficiency can go hand in hand.

+## Need Help with Your Infrastructure?

+If you’re looking to optimize your infrastructure or streamline your deployment process, Stormkit can help.
+Our platform supports deployments for JavaScript (frontend and backend), Go, and Rust applications, offering unparalleled flexibility and control.

+Contact us today to learn how Stormkit can transform your hosting and deployment workflows.
+[Get in touch with us](https://www.stormkit.io/enterprise) for more details.